Our privacy notice

 • the description of the injury according to your claim form.

-Some large employers manage these claims themselves.
-When this happens, we pass the claim to them, and we won’t be involved unless needed.
+Some large employers manage at work injury claims themselves.
+In these cases, we pass the claim and your information to your employer or their nominated third-party administrator, and we won’t be involved unless needed.

 When you’re injured outside of work, we don’t share information with your employer unless it relates to your return to work.
 For example, we may share information if you will need further support when you return to work.

-We share your information with other government agencies where the law allows or requires us to.
+We share your information with other public sector agencies where the law allows or requires us to.
+We do this regularly in some cases, for example, to ensure you’re receiving the correct support and aren’t at risk of incurring debt.

-For example, if there has been a family violence incident, we may share relevant information about your previous injuries.
-Involved agencies may use this to assess the level of risk to your safety or the safety of others.
+We may also share information with public sector agencies in specific circumstances.
+For example, if there has been a family violence incident, we may share relevant information with the public sector agencies involved to assess the level of risk to your safety or the safety of others.

 Oranga Tamariki has concerns about Noah’s wellbeing.
 They contact us and ask for any relevant information we hold about Noah and their parents.

 We’re committed to being transparent with you about how we share your information.
-We regularly release reports showing the information we collect and share with other government agencies.
+We regularly release reports, strategic plans, and agreements with the government, for example the independent review into care of personal information.
 You can find this information, along with other ACC reports, by exploring our corporate documents.

-We may share your information for other lawful purposes connected with our functions and activities under the Act.
+We may share your information to fulfil our other lawful purposes connected with our functions and activities under the Accident Compensation Act 2001, or for other lawful purposes.
 This includes activities like collecting levies and working with researchers.

 Collecting levies